Patater/modern-cmake/chapters/packages/ROOT.md

 ## The too-simple way

 ROOT [provides a utility](https://root.cern.ch/how/integrate-root-my-project-cmake) to set up a ROOT project, which you can activate using `include("${ROOT_USE_FILE}")`.
 This will automatically make ugly directory level and global variables for you.
 It will save you a little time setting up, and will waste massive amounts of time later if you try to do anything tricky.
 As long as you aren't making a library, it's probably fine for simple scripts.
 Includes and flags are set globally, but you'll still need to link to `${ROOT_LIBRARIES}` yourself, along with possibly `ROOT_EXE_LINKER_FLAGS` (You will have to `separate_arguments` first before linking or you will get an error if there are multiple flags, like on macOS).
+Also, before 6.16, you have to manually fix a bug in the spacing.

 Here's what it would look like: